JohnsonL111/quartz/content/about/books.md

 title: Books
 ---

 Books are a great past-time.
 Though, I'm fairly on and off with reading.
 I hope to be more consistent in the future.
-Nowadays; however, when I do I read I tend to graviate towards books related to productivity, leadership, and self-book.
+Nowadays; however, when I do I read I tend to gravitate towards books related to productivity, leadership, and self-book.
 In the past (aka in high school) I enjoyed reading mainly YA Fantasy novels.

 ## Current Bookshelf
 A collection of books that I am currently reading and determined to finish.